 Founder, Joey Borgogna

-For most of my life, story has been the lens through which I’ve tried to understand people.
+For most of my life, story has been the lens through which I’ve connected with people and the world around me.

 As an actor, producer, teacher, and facilitator, I became increasingly interested in a question that felt larger than performance: